Vitis 'Ornamental Grape': Description

 The ornamental grape is hardy and generally nonfruiting, vigorously growing, deciduous vine with glossy leaves that have a coppery colour when young which mature to greyish green, turning to amber and orange in early autumn, and then become a brilliant scarlet or crimson by mid-autumn.
 The leaves tend to be entire to moderately three-lobed, having a thin V-shaped petiolar sinus.
-The leaves and shoots are representative of hybrids between Vitis vinifera and Vitis rupestris.
+The leaves and shoots are representative of hybrids between V. vinifera and V. rupestris.

 It grows to a height of 32 metres and reaches a width of 3 metres and, like the other Vitis species, it climbs by using twining tendrils.

 Inflorescence and fruit

 The vine produces numerous inflorescences of male flowers with plenteous pollen and a strong fragrance.
 The inflorescences would then abscess, but occasionally a few flowers produce functional ovaries and at times develop some very small blackish fruit if the climate allows it to, though they don't normally last on the plant and they tend to taste bitter, although birds consume them.